 Not to mention Henry Selick, whose stop-motion style is very Burton-esque; so much so that Burton produced two of the films he directed (James and the Giant Peach and The Nightmare Before Christmas).
-It also caused some people to assume that Tim Burton was involved with Coraline, when in reality, his involvement was probably inspiring the artistic style.
+It also caused some people to assume that Tim Burton was involved with Coraline, when in reality, his involvement was probably no more than inspiring the artistic style.

 Our Monsters Are Different: Many of Burton's protagonists consist of characters who are viewed as terrifying to other characters, but they're actually the heroes of the piece, even if what they do is not in tune with everyone else.

-Person As Verb: "Burtonesque" is often used to describe something with a gothic, quirky style.
+Person as Verb: "Burtonesque" is often used to describe something with a gothic, quirky style.